 Dashboard

 The Shelter Capacity Dashboard should be designed to provide important information to stakeholders at a glance, with the ability to drill down to details.
-Users should be able to quickly see the number of units offline, online, the number of reservations, the net number of units available, and projected availability for the day.
+Users should be able to quickly see the number of units offline, online, the number of reservations, the projected number of clients needing placement, the net number of units currently available, and the projected number of units returning to service for the day.
 The summary information should be filterable to apply to all homeless, or to group by facility type (public shelter, private shelter, commercial hotel, or other), or population type (families with children, single adults), or by borough or provider.
+The projected number of clients needing placement should be an aggregate of all sub-populations and should include forecasts for typical RARs and special needs.
 The system should provide a master-detail type display to enable drilling down, and the detailed list should provide excel-like grouping, filtering, sorting, and exporting into formats such as Excel and PDF.

 A split view, timeline view, and/or color-coded chart should be provided to enable the user to view demand over time, starting from actual demand in the past thru current demand and into projected demand in the future.
-In addition, offline units could be displayed by status in a heat map by provider or geo-spatially superimposed on a google map of the five boroughs.

-Roster Updates
+Census Updates

-Users should be able to add annotations or comments to indicate that aggregate numbers within a shelter building has been confirmed through the roster process.
-The user should be able to confirm or modify the status, for example to indicate that a unit noted as available is actually offline due to maintenance, repair, or long-term renovation, or that it has been reserved.
-The roster form should enable the user to record who provided the information and when they provided it.
+Users should be able to add annotations or comments to indicate that aggregate numbers of clients within a shelter building has been confirmed through the census process.
+CapDash users should be able to compare census information with the Roster information downloaded from CARES.
+CapDash users should be able to input Census information and use it to update availability in CARES.
+Since modifying a unit’s availability involves a change in CARES, it will require the CARES update micro-service to be in place (see System Integrations).

 Offline Unit Tracking

 The application should display a view of all offline units and the reasons they are offline.
+The user should be able to confirm or modify the unit’s offline status, for example to indicate that a unit noted as offline due to maintenance is actually under long-term renovation.
+Ultimately the user should also be able to note that a unit marked as available has been taken offline.
+Since modifying a unit’s availability involves a change in CARES, it will require the CARES update micro-service to be in place (see System Integrations).
 Alternative visualizations may also be useful to help users gather insights via trend analysis for how long units are offline, the number of units coming back online daily, reservations, surge, and total demand.
 The application should support a review and approval workflow for offline unit information to record whether updated data has been reviewed by MRCC/CPD.
-In addition, the application should indicate whether the system of record (CARES) has been updated.
+In addition, the application should indicate if it is out of sync with the system of record (CARES).
 All information should be maintained indefinitely, so that all updates to a particular unit can be reviewed over time.
 Since audit trails may become quite lengthy, history listings should provide standard pagination, filter, sort, and grouping functionality.

 Demand and Projection